snowm0425/tamir-omr/README.txt

 this code for research purposes, please cite our paper [1] .

 05-Reference
-[1]TAMIR Toolbox: Recognition and Transcription Tools for Handwritten Mensural Manuscripts
+[1]TAMIR Toolbox: Recognition and Transcription Tools for Handwritten Mensural Manuscripts (under reviewing)

 06-Quick start
 Install the libraris in 01-Dependencies and follow 03-Installation steps.